Home

 Order on Amazon

 From the publisher: "In 1413, when Henry V ascended to the English throne, his kingdom was hopelessly torn apart by political faction and partisanship.
 Public finances and law and order were in a state of crisis.
-Pirates tormented the coast; plots, conspiracies, and heresy threatened society.
-The lingering effects of the worst pandemic in human history continued to menace daily life.
-And then, in less than ten years, Henry turns it all around.
-By common consensus in his day, and for hundreds of years afterward, Henry was the greatest medieval king that ever lived.
+Pirates tormented the coast; plots, conspiracies, and heresy threatened society."

 The Crusader States and their Neighbours: A Military History, 1099-1187